FormatFuzzer: Effective Fuzzing of Binary File Formats: Introduction

 The alternative to a format-agnostic fuzzer is to create a \emph{format-specific} fuzzer, making use of format knowledge to produce valid inputs.
 However, creating such a fuzzer comes with considerable effort, in particular when one wants to reuse the guidance and analysis capabilities of feedback-directed fuzzers.

-In this paper, we present a novel approach that combines the flexibility of format-agnostic fuzzers with the efficiency of format-specific fuzzers.
+In this paper, we present a novel approach that combines the flexibility of format-agnostic fuzzers with the efficacy of format-specific fuzzers.
 Our \tool{} framework leverages existing \emph{binary templates}---specifications for input formats, from JPEG to PCAP---to produce or mutate valid file inputs, even in black-box settings where no guidance from the program is available; and integrate with arbitrary \emph{format-agnostic fuzzers} such as AFL to make them format aware.
 In all settings, using \tool{} \emph{increases coverage in the program under test,} covering code not reached by a format-agnostic fuzzer, and thus increasing the chance of detecting bugs and vulnerabilities.

 How does \tool{} work?
 The inputs for \tool{} are \emph{existing input specifications.} The 010~Editor~\cite{010editor} is a commercial editor which allows users to view and edit binary files with detailed structural information, as shown in \Cref{fig:010}.
 To parse its inputs, the editor relies on human written specification files, known as \emph{binary templates}~\cite{010editortemplates} to specify the different sections of a file.
-Those binary templates are written in a C-like language and have been community-developed for over ten years, resulting in a repository of more than 160~different specifications for popular binary file formats~\cite{010editortemplatesrepository}.
+Those binary templates are written in a C-like language and have been community-developed for over ten years, resulting in a repository of more than 200~different specifications for popular binary file formats~\cite{010editortemplatesrepository}.
+So, for many popular fuzzing targets, a binary template which describes its input format is already available online.
+For instance, the majority of bugs listed under AFL's bug trophy case~\cite{afl} come from programs which process popular binary formats for which there is a public specification.
+Of special interest are multimedia file formats, such as images, audio or video, which often come from untrusted sources, and therefore represent a large attack surface, with potentially serious security consequences.

 As an example of a binary template, consider \Cref{lst:pixel}, showing an excerpt of the original template for PNG files.
 We see that (like a C program), it defines \emph{types} such as \texttt{PNG\_PALETTE\_PIXEL} consisting of three byte values.
 The following \texttt{struct} fragment defines a chunk of such pixels named \texttt{PNG\_CHUNK\_PLTE}, whose overall (parameterized) length is \texttt{chunkLen}.
 The full PNG format contains dozens of such chunk definitions, all formalized within the PNG binary template; these also include executable code that computes context-sensitive information such as checksums (whose inference is a major roadblock for format-agnostic fuzzers).